-This is one of the most frustrating problems we see at StoreAudit, and it's more common than you'd expect.
 In our data from 1,200+ store audits, 43% of stores that have a review app installed are not outputting valid review schema markup.
-The app is collecting reviews and displaying them on the product page, but the structured data that tells Google about those reviews is missing, malformed, or invalid.
+The app is collecting reviews and displaying them on the product page, but the structured data that tells AI engines about those reviews is missing, malformed, or invalid.
+That's nearly half of all stores with reviews, invisible to AI for a completely fixable reason.

 What Valid AggregateRating Schema Looks Like